 At Anstee Bridge, we support schools to help them meet the needs of Year 11 students who need an alternative to school to encourage them to engage with education.
 Young people who are referred to us come to the Anstee Bridge Programme for one day a week, while continuing with exam-related work in school, We teach around 24 students in groups of up to eight, guiding them into further education, employment and/or training at the end of Year 11.

-Experienced teacher Katherine Greening leads the programme helped by teaching assistant Jason Philips and volunteer supporters.
+Experienced teacher Katherine Greening leads the programme helped by a teaching assistant and volunteer supporters.
 The team work closely with Kingston Youth Support Service, represented by Gary Weston.

 Confidence Through Creativity